ekabardinsky/skype_sync_boot/README.md

 ```shell script
 node index.js
 ```
-#### Update integrations.json
+#### Notes
-You can update any integrations and changes will be applied immediately.
+1. If case if you create new skyp chat - don't forget to accept invitation by skype user used in integration
-To update username/password - you need to restart application
+2. To update username/password - you need to restart application
+3. To reflect integration.json update - you need to restart application
+4. Something broken or not works - you need to restart application